How to Cite Lecture Notes in APA: Basic Guidelines

 Step 1: Preparation

-Step 2: Seting Up
+Step 2: Setting Up

-Step 3: Writing a Dialogue
+Step 3: Writing an Entire Dialogue

 Step 4: Wrapping It Up